 Subsequent impossibility is also known as Supervening impossibility i.e. becomes impossible after entering into contract.
-When performance of promise become impossible or illegal by occurrence an unexpected event or a change of circumstances beyond the contemplation of parties, the contract becomes void e.g. change in law etc. In other words, sometimes, the performance of a contract is quite possible when it is made.
-But subsequently, some event happens which renders the performance impossible or unlawful.
-Such the subsequent impossibility is called \mathbf{or} supervening.
+When performance of promise become impossible or illegal by occurrence of an unexpected event or a change circumstances beyond the contemplation of parties, the contract becomes void e.g. change in law etc. In other words, sometimes, the performance of a contract is quite possible when it is made.
+But subsequently, some event happens which renders the performance impossible or unlawful. impossibility is called the subsequent supervening.
 It is also called the post-contractual impossibility.